junecho67/savor/README.md

 # Savor

-This is a functional React prototype of Savor, originally designed during the Rice Design-a-thon 2026, with the theme of briding generational gaps.
-I rebuilt this project in code to experiment with AI workflows and learn how design decisions translate into real interaction logic.
+This is a functional React prototype of Savor, originally designed during the Rice Design-a-thon 2026, with the theme of bridging generational gaps.
+Savor allows families to share and preserve recipes while growing a digital family tree, where each contribution expands a shared forest of memories and traditions.

 ## 🚀 Goals